County commissioners delay consideration of new events center in China Grove - Salisbury Post

 New COVID-19 outbreak emerges at N.C.
 State Veterans Home, another declared over

-SALISBURY — A second COVID-19 outbreak emerged Tuesday at a nursing home in Rowan County and as another one was... read more
+SALISBURY — A second COVID-19 outbreak emerged Tuesday at a nursing home in Rowan County, just as another one was... read more